Panthers routs Oilers to extend points streak to 8 games

+EDMONTON, Alberta (AP) — The Florida Panthers needed a period to get up to full speed against the Edmonton Oilers.

-EDMONTON, Alberta (AP) — Brian Boyle and Jayce Hawryluk each had a goal and an assist and the Florida Panthers scored three goals in just over two minutes to open the second period in a 6-2 victory over the Edmonton Oilers on Sunday.
+Brian Boyle and Jayce Hawryluk each had a goal and an assist and the Panthers scored three goals in just over two minutes to open the second period in a 6-2 victory Sunday.

 Aaron Ekblad, Noel Acciari, Evgenii Dadonov and Frank Vatrano also scored for Florida.
 The Panthers improved to 5-2-4, earning at least a point in eight straight games.